Originally Published October 2013

 Contempt does not serve you

 Contempt is probably the worst emotion you can continually hold onto.
 Contempt stems from an event or experience that has happened in the past.
-If you continually try to sort out how you can change the past, you will have a hard time changing your focus to something positive.
+If you continually try to sort out how you can change the past, you will have difficulty changing your focus to something positive.

 Move on and move past the anger.
 The sooner you’re able to do this, the better off you will be.